Code-Institute-Submissions/sneakerfans-ms3/TESTING.md

 2. **Changing a user url to an admin url**:
 While logged or authenticated if a user tries to change a url to a url that only admin can access.
 They are given a warning message that "Only admin can access this page!"
 The user is guided back to their profile page.

+3. **Buttons and links**:
+If a user is authenticated when they try to used the sign up buttons and links they will be redirected to their profile page instead of the sign up form

 ### Object Id validation:
 If an Object Id from the database is not valid the user will get a 400 bad request and are guided back to the home page.
 I tested this by manually changing the object id to and unknown id in the brower search bar.